Amanda Lollar, Founder and President

 Denise Tomlinson, Treasurer

 Denise has a Bachelors of Science degree in Biology from Western Michigan University.
 She is very active in the bat community as a member of the American Zoo and Aquarium Association (AZA) Taxon Advisory Group for bats and a member of the Florida Bat Working Group.
 She currently holds licensure from the United State Department of Agriculture, United States Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission.
 Denise has authored various articles and book chapters including some on acclimating bats for use in educational programs, hand rearing of flying foxes, bats of Florida and other topics.
 She loves the abundance and diversity of Florida’s wildlife, where she currently resides.
 Denise was instrumental in creating the first standards ever written for bats in captivity.
 She is a surgical, onological and critical care technician for a veterinary clinic.
 She is also certified as a veterinary dental technician, and Director of Bat World Hampton Roads.
+Denise has volunteered her services to Bat World Sanctuary since 1997.

 Kate Rugroden, Director of Special Projects

 Kate is a Business Systems Analyst/Project Manager and licensed wildlife care professional specializing in bats, raccoons, and opossums.
 She is the director of Bat World Mid-Cities in Arlington, TX.
 Kate has an extensive background in presenting educational programs utilizing both live animals and artifacts as a docent at the Minnesota Zoo.
 Upon moving to Texas in 2004, she became involved in wildlife rehabilitation as a way to expand her knowledge of wildlife while caring for orphaned, ill, and injured native species.
 She discovered the fascinating world of bats while attending a program given by Dottie Hyatt of Bat World Lone Star, and seized the opportunity to attend a one-week training workshop at Bat World Sanctuary in 2008.
 She is a passionate teacher and mentor, sharing her love of all animals and especially bats, with everyone she meets.
 Kate now co-instructs Bat World’s one-day workshops which are held throughout the year.
+Kate has volunteered her services to Bat World Sanctuary since 2004.